swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

     <button id="ex3-run" class="eval">COMPILE</button>
 </div>

 Let's show a less trivial example.
-We can load a macros file from a URL, compile it, and then compile the source that uses the macro:
+The following includes a library import.
+Users of bootstrapped ClojureScript have total control how library names are resolved to actual sources.
+In this case we've configured libraries to be fetched via a simple XMLHttpRequest.
+In order to expand the macros we must first get the macros file, compile it, eval it, and then continue to parse, analyze, and compile the `foo.core` namespace.

 <div id="macro-cljs" class="eval-cljs">
    <div class="eval-cljs">